martinlejko/bachelors_thesis/rag_project/README.md

 *   **Faithfulness**: How factually consistent the answer is with the retrieved context.
 *   **Answer Relevancy**: How relevant the answer is to the given question.
 *   **Context Relevancy**: How relevant the retrieved context chunks are to the question.
-*   *(Other metrics like Conciseness, Coherence, etc., can be added)*
+*   **Conciseness**: How concise the answer is.

 The framework is designed to produce comparable results across iterations, helping to identify the impact of specific changes on the RAG system's performance.
-Results are typically logged and saved, potentially including detailed HTML reports generated by DeepEval.
+Results are typically logged and saved, including detailed HTML report.

 ## Extending the Project

 *   **Adding a New Data Source**: Create a new class inheriting from `DataIngestionSource` in `src/ingestion/`, implement its methods, and integrate it into a pipeline iteration.
 *   **Creating a New Iteration**:
-    1. Duplicate an existing iteration directory (e.g., `cp -r src/iterations/iter_N src/iterations/iter_M`).
+    1. Create a new directory under `src/iterations/` (e.g., `iter_M/`) for the new iteration.
     2. Modify the pipeline logic (`pipeline.py`) or associated components (e.g., processing functions) within the new iteration directory (`src/iterations/iter_M/`).
     3. Ensure the new iteration's `create_pipeline` function is correctly imported and used in the testing/evaluation framework (`src/testing/test_rag.py`).
 Tests should automatically pick up the new iteration if structured correctly.